ABM (ABM)

 Before deciding whether to buy ABM or pass, we urge investors to consider business quality, valuation, and the latest quarterly results.

-We see the value of companies helping consumers, but in the case of ABM, we’re out.
+We cheer for all companies making their customers lives easier, but in the case of ABM, we’ll be cheering from the sidelines.
 Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its cash profitability fell over the last five years.
 And while the company’s scale and strong customer awareness give it negotiating power, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-ABM’s P/E ratio based on the next 12 months is 13.3x.
+ABM’s P/E ratio based on the next 12 months is 12.6x.
 While this valuation is fair, the upside isn’t great compared to the potential downside.
-There are better stocks to buy right now.
+There are more exciting stocks to buy at the moment.